Definition of a Living Trust

 If you buy a living trust and never fund it then there is no benefit.
 There is a cost involved in moving assets into your living trust.

-The best option is to discuss your specific requirements with our living trust attorneys so we can advise you on the best solution.
+The best option is to discuss your specific requirements with our living trust lawyers so we can advise you on the best solution.

 Contact us to speak to one of our living trust lawyers in Plano.